apache/streampipes-website/documentation/docs/03_use-connect.md

 StreamPipes Connect is the module to connect external data sources with Apache StreamPipes directly from the user interface.
 StreamPipes Connect offers various adapters for common communication protocols and some specific sensors.
 Besides connecting data, StreamPipes Connect offers ways to pre-process data without the need to build pipelines and integrates a schema guesser that listens for incoming data and recommends the recognized event schema.

-The screenshot below illustrates the data marketplace, which is the start screen of StreamPipes Connect.
+The screenshot below illustrates the data marketplace, which shown after navigating to "StreamPipes Connect" and then clicking the "New adapter" button at the top.

 <img class="docs-image" src="/docs/img/03_use-connect/01_connect-overview.png" alt="StreamPipes Connect Overview">